jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 npm install --save-dev @11ty/eleventy
 ```

-At this point, Eleventy will simply create a `node_modules` folder and install itself, but nothing more.
-To see it in action, we will have to create at lest one file.
-Let's simply create a basic `index.html` file and Eleventy will copy in the default `_site` destination folder.
+At this point, Eleventy will only create a `node_modules` folder and install itself, nothing more.
+To see it in action, we will have to create at least one file.
+Let's create a basic `index.html` file that Eleventy will copy in the default `_site` destination folder.

-Once we have created that file, we can learn the basic Eleventy commands:
+Once we have created that file, we can learn some basic Eleventy commands:

 - `npx eleventy`: to run Eleventy
 - `npx eleventy --serve`: to run Browsersync and have a local web server that will reload the site in your browser when the site changes
 - `npx eleventy --help`: to explore the list of available commands and flags

-If we now type `npx eleventy` in our terminal, Eleventy will create a `_site` folder and copy our `index.html` file into it.
-Pretty impressive, right ?
+Now if we type `npx eleventy` in our terminal, Eleventy will create a `_site` folder and copy our `index.html` file into it.
+Pretty impressive, right?

-Let's now configure Eleventy to better suit our needs.
+Let's configure Eleventy to better suit our needs now.

 ### Configuration

 We will make a simple project architecture and configure Eleventy by creating a `.eleventy.js` configuration file at the root of our project.

-- Delete the `./site` folder created by Eleventy
+- Remove Eleventy's default destination `./site` folder.
-- Create an `./src` folder and move `index.html` to it
+- Create a `./src` folder and move `index.html` into it.
-- Create an `.eleventy.js` file at the root of the project
+- Create an `.eleventy.js` file at the root of the project.

-Let's start by specify source and destination directories for Eleventy:
+Let's start by specifying source and destination directories for Eleventy:

 **.eleventy.js**
 ```js